-- Bring the ATV to a stop by applying the front brake, shift into first gear, and then stop the engine. - 2.
+- Bring the ATV to a stop by applying the front and rear brakes, shift into first gear, and then stop the engine. - 2.
 With the front and rear brakes applied, apply the parking brake. - 3.
 Release the front and rear brakes.